hannasm/ExpressiveLoggingDotNet/ExpressiveLogging.Tests/README_ExpressiveAssertions.md

 This code uses parts of ExpressionToCode which is licensed under the Apache license.
 A copy of this license is included.

 # Changelog

+## 0.9.7
+    * 0.9.7 - addition of AssertionInverterTool to treat all success as failure and all failure as success
+	* 0.9.7 - addition of IgnoreDeclaredFailureAssertionTool which will ignore any declared failure assertions
+	* 0.9.7 - addition of IgnoreInconclsuiveAssertionTool which will ignore any inconclusive assertions

+## 0.9.6
+    * 0.9.6 - fix bug with mstest handling of assertion messages

+## 0.9.5
+    * 0.9.5 - fix bug in short assertion renderer causing all failed assertions to be marked as success

+## 0.9.4
+    * 0.9.4 - fixed another nuget packaging bug

+## 0.9.3
+    * 0.9.3 - added some tests on the base assertions
+    * 0.9.3 - refactored a number of specialized / internally focused classes to separate namespaces to limit clutter in the primary namespace
+    * 0.9.3 - cleaned up some documentation in README.md
+    * 0.9.3 - nuget package now qualifies the readme as README_ExpressiveAssertions.md instead of just README.md
+    * 0.9.3 - MSTest assertion no longer renders assertions automatically, you must specifically chain it with a renderer assertion (such as the builtin ShortAssertionRendererTool)

 ## 0.9.2
   * better error reporting in the mstest driver
   * started removing code contracts stuff because they don't report error messages the way i want